Gemstones

 While natural pearls are incredibly rare and found by chance, most pearls on the market today are cultured, meaning human intervention initiated the pearl-forming process.

-Pearls produced in Rivers/Lakes, produced in higher volumes; come in a vast array of shapes (baroque) and pastel colours.
+Fresh water Pearls- produced in Rivers/Lakes, produced in higher volumes; come in a vast array of shapes (baroque) and pastel colours.

 Pearl is the primary birthstone for June and the traditional gift for 3rd and 30th wedding anniversaries.